ekaTolk1006/Entaint-task/README.md

 Project starting:
 To start the server should use command: npm run dev;
 When server started should start React application, go to the client direction and run: npm run dev;

+To run unit tests shoult go to the client directory and use the command - npm run test